PalisadoesFoundation/talawa-admin/CODE_STYLE.md

 ### Sub Directories of `src`

-`assets` - This houses all of the static assets (only images/svgs not css and js) used in the project
+`assets` - This houses all of the static assets used in the project
+  - `css` - This houses all of the css files used in the project
+  - `images` - This houses all of the images used in the project
+  - `scss` - This houses all of the scss files used in the project
+    - `components -` All Sass files for components
+    - `content -` All Sass files for content
+    - `forms -` All Sass files for forms
+    - `_talawa.scss` - Partial Sass file for Talawa
+    - `_utilities.scss` - Partial Sass file for utilities
+    - `_variables.scss` - Partial Sass file for variables
+    - `app.scss` - Main Sass file for the app, imports all other partial Sass files

 `components`  - The directory for base components that will be used in the various views/screens